grahampugh/munki-catalog-admin/README.md

   * (or, alternatively, reskin the Packages section to take advantage of SteveKueng's UI)
   * Inline XML editor for editing pkginfo files, e.g. CKEditor
   * Icon handling (deleting orphaned icons)
-  * Sort out docker environment variables so Munki-Do can be run straight from Dockerhub